armstrongwang20/PKT-MCNN/README.md

-# This is the codes for "Multi-Task Hierarchical Knowledge Transfer for Large-Scale Fault Diagnosis", which is under review by IEEE Transactions on Industrial Informatics.
+# Codes for "Multi-Task Hierarchical Knowledge Transfer for Large-Scale Fault Diagnosis".
+This work is under review by IEEE Transactions on Industrial Informatics.
 Feel free to contact us.